ayushxt25/Observa/README.md

 ## Overview

-PulseGrid is a dark observability-style dashboard for monitoring simulated distributed application services.
+Observa is a dark observability-style dashboard for monitoring simulated distributed application services.
 It generates telemetry for service latency, throughput, CPU usage, memory usage, error rate, payload size, region, and status.

 The project is intentionally performance-focused.
 It retains large datasets in bounded memory, ingests new telemetry every 100ms, avoids external chart libraries, and renders dense chart marks manually with Canvas.
 Lightweight SVG and HTML layers handle axes, labels, descriptions, controls, and interaction affordances where DOM-based rendering is more appropriate.

-PulseGrid was built as a recruitment assignment to demonstrate practical frontend architecture: Server Components for initial data, Client Components for interaction, careful React state boundaries, custom chart rendering, Web Worker processing, and production-build validation.
+It was built as a recruitment assignment to demonstrate practical frontend architecture: Server Components for initial data, Client Components for interaction, careful React state boundaries, custom chart rendering, Web Worker processing, and production-build validation.

 ## Key Features